 Ultimately, storage of gas cylinders requires sound knowledge and understanding of – or consultation with someone experienced with – AS4332 (The Storage and Handling of Gases in Cylinders).

 Copies of Australian Standards can be expensive, difficult to access and even more difficult to fully understand.
 Multiple Australian Standards can overlap, interweave and refer to one another.
-For these reasons, people often choose to consult with professionals.
+For these reasons, people often choose to consult with professionals and purchase the appropriate gas bottle storage.

 If this means you, make sure your source of information is clear, experienced and has been proven to work in this industry for a long time.